corneliusroemer/nextclade-pango-eval/report.md

 ## Introduction

-Pango lineages have become the standard micro-clade system for SARS-CoV-2.
+Pango lineages have become the standard system to classify SARS-CoV-2 genetic diversity.
 Currently, there are two ways of assigning lineages: pangoLEARN and UShER.
-Of the now 8 million SARS-CoV-2 sequences available through GISAID, around 1m are explicitly labeled with on of more than 1,500 lineages.
+Of the now 8 million SARS-CoV-2 sequences available through GISAID, around 1m are explicitly labeled with one of more than 1,500 lineages.
 Both methods use these labeled sequences to classify new sequences. pangoLEARN currently employs a decision tree-based approach, where the labeled sequences (or a subset thereof) form the training set.
-UShEr classifies new sequences by placing them on a phylogenetic tree in the most parsimonious way.
-The tree used for pango classification is a pruned version (30 sequences per lineage) of the huge USheR tree that contains almost all SARS-CoV-2 sequences available through GISAID.
-When compared with each other, UShEr has been found to be more stable across releases, which is not surprising given the blackbox nature of pangoLEARN's decision tree.
+UShER classifies new sequences by placing them on a phylogenetic tree in the most parsimonious way.
+T he tree used for pango classification is a pruned version (30 sequences per lineage) of the huge USheR tree that contains almost all SARS-CoV-2 sequences available through GISAID.
+When compared with each other, UShEr has been found to be more [stable across releases](https://virological.org/t/sars-cov-2-lineage-assignment-is-more-stable-with-usher/781).

-This report outlines how Nextclade can be used to predict pango lineages, how it's accuracy compares with pangoLEARN and UShER mode and what the limitations are.
+This report outlines how Nextclade can be used to predict pango lineages, how it's accuracy compares with pangoLEARN and UShER mode, and what the limitations are.

 ## Methods